-So it was just last week that I was doing a Google search for the local wholesale fruits and veggie market to begin my juicing regimen.
-Google served up this blog entry from another inspiring blogger that I mentioned earlier.
-Well, its been 7 exact days after that search and I can proudly say that I now have 5 new friends in Singapore and believe it or not, half of them are from Texas:), and one actually happens to be from WI, which incidentally is where we lived before TX!!
-What else can you say but “IT’s A SMALL WORLD AFTER ALL”….
+Just last week, I was doing a Google search to find the local wholesale fruit and vegetable market so I could kick-start my juicing routine.
+That search led me to a blog post by another inspiring blogger I had mentioned earlier.
+Fast forward exactly seven days, and I can proudly say I now have five new friends in Singapore.
+And believe it or not, half of them are from Texas.
+One even happens to be from Wisconsin — which, incidentally, is where we lived before Texas.
+What else can you say but it really is a small world after all.

-So after my initial email exchange with Andrea Stunz, the author of Our Family Adventures – she was gracious enough to invite me to a shopping and dining shindig with “the girls”.
-Little did I know that the others were all relatively new or had moved to Singapore within the past year!
-So we hit it off and were soon chatting like long lost girlfriends….there was so much to talk about.
-And so this is how I met Randi, JoAnn, Karie, Staci and of course Andrea, the social butterfly that brought us all together.
+After an initial email exchange with Andrea Stunz, the author of Our Family Adventures, she graciously invited me to join a shopping and dining outing with “the girls.”
+What I didn’t realize at the time was that most of them were also relatively new to Singapore, having moved here within the past year.
+We hit it off instantly and soon found ourselves chatting like long-lost girlfriends.
+There was so much to talk about.
+And that’s how I met Randi, JoAnn, Karie, Staci, and of course Andrea — the social butterfly who brought us all together.

-We strolled along, chatting, exchanging information, buying some tchotchkes, admiring the beautiful shops, imagining what we would do with the ornate lamps we would buy before we left Singapore back to the US:) and so on.
-No, can’t use them in the condos here – rooms are so much smaller than what we are used to.
+We strolled along, chatting, exchanging information, picking up a few tchotchkes, admiring the beautiful shops, and imagining what we’d do with the ornate lamps we were tempted to buy before eventually leaving Singapore and heading back to the US.
+Reality quickly set in, though — condo living here means much smaller rooms than what we’re used to.

-We finally stopped for food at this simple no frills cafe called Cafe le Caire.
-And I have to say that was the highlight of this place.
-Plates of Mezze – hummus, baba ganoush, falafel, tahini, olives, hummus bil tomato (soft chickpeas with tomato sauce), foul (fava beans in gravy), eggplant in yoghurt and of course, pita bread.
+Eventually, we stopped for lunch at a simple, no-frills café called Cafe le Caire.
+And honestly, that turned out to be the highlight of the day.
+Plates of mezze kept coming — hummus, baba ghanoush, falafel, tahini, olives, hummus bil tomato (soft chickpeas in tomato sauce), foul (fava beans in gravy), eggplant in yogurt, and plenty of pita bread.

-We had such a good time that we parted promising to make this a weekly lunch group.
-Our next stop is to savor Dim Sum in China Town, so more on that next week.
+We had such a great time that we parted with plans to turn this into a weekly lunch group.
+Our next destination is Chinatown for dim sum, so there’s more to come next week.

-Thank you Andrea for making it feel “like I was back in Texas” in your words:).
-It truly felt like we had all known each for ages, so I guess our meeting was meant to be in some ways.
-Looking forward to more such outings and a continued friendship.
-To the “Lunch Bunch”!
+Thank you, Andrea, for making it feel “like I was back in Texas,” as you put it.
+It genuinely felt like we’d all known each other for ages, which makes me think this meeting was meant to happen.
+Here’s to many more outings and a growing friendship.

 You may also like